benscott/scratchpads-training/views-and-blocks/views.rst

 Sort criteria
 ~~~~~~~~~~~~~

-The default sort criterium is the creation date of the items, with the most
+The default sort criterion is the creation date of the items, with the most
 recent nodes at the top.
 You can change the sort criteria or add
 criteria in the ‘Sort criteria’ section.